-Tallinn, Estonia’s capital on the Baltic Sea, is the country’s cultural and economic hub.
+Tallinn, Estonia’s capital, is the country’s cultural and economic hub.
 You can explore a historic and medieval city with a bustling square – one of the prettiest capital cities on the continent – without the price tag of Western (or even Central) Europe.

 Luckily, you have me!
 Otherwise, this can often seem like a daunting task – especially if you’ve never visited the city before.

 I’ve written this guide on where to stay in Tallinn to help you navigate the winding streets and find the perfect base for your travel style and interests.
-You’ll be an expert in the areas of Tallinn in no time!
+You’ll be an expert in the areas of the city in no time!

-So, let’s get into the good stuff and find where in Tallinn is best for you.
+So, let’s get into the good stuff and find which location is best for you.

 Tallinn Neighborhood Guide – Places to Stay in Tallinn